 The safety of ANDEXXA has not been evaluated in patients who experienced thromboembolic events or disseminated intravascular coagulation within two weeks prior to the life-threatening bleeding event requiring treatment with ANDEXXA.
 Safety of ANDEXXA also has not been evaluated in patients who received prothrombin complex concentrates, recombinant factor VIIa, or whole blood products within seven days prior to the bleeding event.

 Re-elevation or Incomplete Reversal of Anti-FXa Activity

 As with all therapeutic proteins, there is the potential for immunogenicity.
-Using an electrochemiluminescence (ECL)-based assay, 145 Generation 1 ANDEXXA-treated healthy subjects were tested for antibodies to ANDEXXA as well as antibodies cross-reacting with Factor X (FX) and FXa.
+Using an electrochemiluminescence (ECL)-based assay, 145 ANDEXXA-treated healthy subjects were tested for antibodies to ANDEXXA as well as antibodies cross-reacting with Factor X (FX) and FXa.
 Low titers of anti-ANDEXXA antibodies were observed in 26/145 healthy subjects (17%); 6% (9/145) were first observed at Day 30 with 20 subjects (14%) still having titers at the last time point (Days 44 to 48).
-To date, the pattern of antibody response in patients in the ongoing ANNEXA-4 study who received the Generation 1 product has been similar to that observed in healthy volunteers with 6% (6/98) of the patients having antibodies against ANDEXXA.
+To date, the pattern of antibody response in patients in the ongoing ANNEXA-4 study has been similar to that observed in healthy volunteers.
+Of the 236 subjects with available samples, 6.8% (16/236) had antibodies against ANDEXXA.
 None of these anti-ANDEXXA antibodies were neutralizing.
-No antibodies cross-reacting with FX or FXa were detected in healthy subjects (0/145) or in bleeding patients (0/98) to date.
-There is insufficient data to assess for the presence of anti-ANDEXXA antibodies for subjects who received the Generation 2 product.
+No neutralizing antibodies cross-reacting with FX or FXa were detected in healthy subjects (0/145) or in bleeding patients (0/209) to date.

 Portola Pharmaceuticals, Inc.